netunicorn/netunicorn/architecture/general_design.md

 5. After executor finishes all the tasks (or fails), it reports results to the system
 6. After results received, the system finalizes the corresponding environment

+## Assumptions
+- Infrastructure has resources (servers/VMs/etc) to host the system ([vocabulary](vocabulary.md): Director infrastructure)
+- Part of director infrastructure is available to users of the system
+- Part of director infrastructure is available to target infrastructure (using IP address and/or DNS resolution)
+- All target infrastructure devices are capable of executing arbitrary Python code (to support arbitrary pipelines)
+	- Target infrastructure devices that are note capable can use [sidecar pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar)
+- Target infrastructure is controlled by director infrastructre via IT automation software (Ansible, SaltStack, etc.)

 ## Coarse architecture of the system
 ```mermaid
 flowchart LR